 Criminal charges will require more knowledge of whether you knew or reasonably should have known under the circumstances.
 If a person is a CEO and intricately involved in the business, they should know what the business is doing.

 Your business is doing something illegal or fraudulent as it relates to health care benefits.
 You are going to be held responsible for that under the concept that you reasonably should have known.
-You have an obligation to check out what your business is doing, how it is making money, and whether it is complying with federal regulations.
+You must check out what your business is doing, how it is making money, and whether it is complying with federal regulations.

 Should I Contact Law Enforcement If I Know About Kickbacks?